mccanne/zq/docs/language/README.md

 HAVING count > 1000
 ORDER BY count
 ```
+i.e., this SQL expression is a subset of the Zed language.
-and, of course, the SQL and Zed forms can be mixed and matched:
+Naturally, the SQL and Zed forms can be mixed and matched:
 ```
 SELECT count(), color
-WHERE match(widget) AND ipsrc in 192.168.0.0/16
+WHERE match(widget) AND srcip in 192.168.0.0/16
 GROUP BY color
   | count > 1000 | sort count
 ```